sharetribe/flex-docs/src/docs/tutorial-listings/favorite-bikes/index.md

   resource
 - the Redux action then calls _currentUserShowSuccess_, which updates the _currentUser_ in the store with the updated resource
-- the _currentUser_ prop that we pass from _ListingPageCoverPhoto_ to _OrderPanel_ is mapped to Redux state, so any changes to _currentUser_ in state are immediately reflected in the prop
+- the _currentUser_ prop that we pass from _ListingPageCarousel_ to _OrderPanel_ is mapped to Redux state, so any changes to _currentUser_ in state are immediately reflected in the prop